-CMM 501.
-Studies in Communication Arts (1-3) Graduate level courses in communication arts to support the master's degrees in liberal arts and teacher education.
-The content will vary to suit student needs and faculty availability.
+CMM 503.
+Intercultural Communication (3) (D) Develops an understanding of the communication processes in the context of cultural plurality.
+Students explore how meaning is formed within cultural frameworks and examine contemporary social phenomena, such as diversity, multiculturalism, transnational media, and worldwide popular culture.
+Cross-listed as BUS 376; also offered as CMM 376.
 CMM 510.
 Classical Rhetoric (3) A study of rhetorical theory and practice from classical times to the present.
 Particular attention is given to classical, medieval, and renaissance texts of writers such as Plato, Cicero, Augustine, and Erasmus.
 The course is meant to be a means to develop an understanding of what makes writing and speaking persuasive.
 The larger part of the course is designed as a workshop: writing and evaluating, speaking and responding.